diojin/mockingjay/docs/distributed.md

 The benefit of this optimistic approach is increased concurrency: no thread needs to wait for access to a resource, and different threads can safely and simultaneously modify disjoint parts of a data structure that would normally be protected under the same lock.

 `However, in practice STM systems also suffer a performance hit compared to fine-grained lock-based systems on small numbers of processors (1 to 4 depending on the application)`.
-This is due primarily to the overhead associated with maintaining the log and the time spent committing transactions. `Even in this case performance is typically no worse than twice as slow.`[5] Advocates of STM believe this penalty is justified by the conceptual benefits of STM[citation needed].
+This is due primarily to the overhead associated with maintaining the log and the time spent committing transactions. `Even in this case performance is typically no worse than twice as slow.`[5] Advocates of STM believe this penalty is justified by the conceptual benefits of STM.

 In 2005, Tim Harris, Simon Marlow, Simon Peyton Jones, and Maurice Herlihy described an STM system built on Concurrent Haskell that enables arbitrary atomic operations to be composed into larger atomic operations, a useful concept impossible with lock-based programming.